 Companies want H&S managers who have hands-on practice with tasks like delivering safety training, supervising workers, contributing to OHS policies, and engaging with different company stakeholders.

-Our research showed that 3 to 5 years of experience is typically the minimum employers ask for.
+Our research showed that three to five years of experience is typically the minimum employers ask for.
 Some senior health and safety roles require up to 10 years.

 POST-SECONDARY TRAINING IN HEALTH & SAFETY